Quicr/laps/doc/arch.md

 ```

 ## Session Manager
 Session manager handles new sessions and subscription changes.
-Subscriptions can take milliseconds
+ClientSubscriptions can take milliseconds
 to process.
 Handling subscriptions asynchronously from the forwarding process reduces relay latency.

 Session manager performs the following: